 • Practical essentials: WiFi password displayed prominently, house manual, emergency contacts

-These touches cost $15-30 per stay but generate significant impact on guest satisfaction.
+These touches cost $15-30 per stay but significantly impact guest satisfaction.
 Guests frequently mention thoughtful welcome amenities in five-star reviews.

 Idea 14: Use Strategic Area Rugs

 Area rugs define spaces, add warmth, and introduce color and texture.
-However, rental environments require careful selection to balance aesthetics with durability and ease of cleaning.
+However, rental environments require careful selection to balance aesthetics, durability, and ease of cleaning.

 Where rugs work well: